rvrichards/abc/README.md

 There will also be a part to explain taxonomy - binomial nomenclature.

-I am thinking the target audience is from 3-10, but since this is my first book, and a kids one at that, theat there is much to learn.
+I am thinking the target audience is from 3-10, but since this is my first book, and a kids one at that, that there is much to learn.

 I present to you:

 - Amazonian Royal fly catcher
 - Onychorhynchus coronatus
 - https://en.wikipedia.org/wiki/Amazonian_royal_flycatcher

+I am about finished gathering animals, at least 2 per letter.
+Now will be reviewing them with friends, and deciding on the content.
+Next I will be picking a strategy for illustration and then looking for illustrators.
+Will also now be deciding and learning some typesetting software.

 Added an About page as well as an revisions page - to keep track of changes.